jgiuffrida/dnd/mushwyrm.md

 - I got knocked right away
 - I don't think we can sneak against these bad boys
 - Minor illusion in the door?

+## Session 2

+- Search Results
+  - Sheath of paper w/ numbers on it
+    - 120-23-1
+    - 300-3-8
+  - Books (skill challenge)
+  - Find certian words circled w/ investigations
+    - Serveral hundred words circled
+  - All books in the room are written in drow
+  - Instructions left to the caretaker
+  - Book code
+    - Unrelated book that broke found w/ words circled
+    - Numbers represents a page-line-word
+  - Decoded notes

+- Forest Biome
+  - Sunset
+  - Wall of forest
+    - Massive oaks
+    - 10 foot tall hawthorns w/ red berries

+- Woad Chat
+  - Heart seed
+  - How a woad is made?
+    - The heartseed animates the tree
+    - Follow the law of the grove
+    - I am animated with that purpose
+  - Woad gave the jade heart

+- Moved onto the desert

+Session 3 3/12